Mansoor88-6/insta-manager-frontend/README.md

 - Facebook Login Integration
 - Instagram Business/Creator Account Connection
-- Post Management (upcoming)
+- Post Management
 - User Authentication
 - Secure Token Management

 ## Prerequisites

-Before using this application, ensure you have:
+Before using this application, As per Meta's current requirements ensure you have:

 1. An Instagram Business or Creator account
 2. Your Instagram account must be connected to a Facebook Page
 ## Installation

 1. Clone the repository: